lâche-moi le main

 This morning, a friend lamented to me that her skinny love was moving towards its expiration date.
 And I told her: “you deserve someone who chooses you.”
 Meanwhile, I never fall for people who choose me wholeheartedly.
 People only choose me when it’s the most convenient for them.

 I don’t think I will ever understand this one.
 He admits the chemistry and the attraction are both there.
 Then, it begets the question: why can’t this be explored further?
 I’m already hurt.
 I’m already frustrated.
 I’m already anxious.
-I’m already semi-attached to the idea of a person I barely know.
-I never felt this before.
-Or, I haven’t felt it in a while.
+I haven’t felt this in a while.
 And, maybe, because of the longevity of the absence of such a feeling, I forgot what it was like.
-He said that he was going to be selfish when fielding potential partners.
-He did not find the spark he was looking for with me.
-He replied: “I got caught up in the chemistry.”
+This one, he replied: “I got caught up in the chemistry, sorry.”
 I must have walked for an hour across the city after this conversation.

 Where had I heard this excuse before?

-I will never tell you how much I actually miss you.
+I will never tell you how much I actually missed you sometimes.

 Comments